-(3) If either party to the dispute consists of more than one person, the Chairman shall call upon the person constituting that party to nominate the two representatives, on its behalf and if they fail to nominate, shall authorise any one of such persons to do so, and thereupon the person so authorised shall alone have the right to nominate such representatives.
+(3) If either party to the dispute consists of more than one person, the Chairman shall call upon the person constituting that party to nominate the two representatives, on its behalf, and if they fail to nominate, shall authorize any one of such persons to do so, and thereupon the person so authorized shall alone have the right to nominate such representatives.

-(4) Where representatives required under this Section to be nominated are not nominated within the prescribed time, then:-
+(4) Where representatives required under this section to be nominated are not nominated within the prescribed time, then:-

-(a) if the case falls under part I of the Schedule, the Conciliation Court shall, without such representatives, be deemed to have been validly constituted for the purpose of this Act, and conciliation shall proceed accordingly ; and
+(a) If the case falls under part I of the Schedule, the Conciliation court shall without = such representatives, be deemed to have been validly constituted for the purpose of this Ordinance and conciliation shall proceed accordingly.

-(b) if the case falls under Part II of the Schedule, the Chairman shall issue a certificate that conciliation has failed.
+(b) If the case falls under Part II of the Schedule, the Chairman shall issue a certificate that conciliation has failed.

-Jurisdiction of Conciliation Courts, etc:- A Conciliation Court shall be constituted and shall have jurisdiction to try a case only when the parties to the dispute ordinarily reside within the limits of the Union in which the offence has been committed or the cause of action has arisen.
+Jurisdiction of Conciliation Courts, etc.- A Conciliation Court shall be constituted and shall have jurisdiction to try a case only when the parties to the dispute ordinarily reside within the limits of the Union in which offence has been committed or the cause of action arisen.

-Power of Conciliation Courts to award compensation:- (1) Save as otherwise provided in this Act, a Conciliation Court shall have no power to pass a sentence of imprisonment or fine, but if it holds a person guilty of an offence specified in the Schedule, it may order the accused to pay to the aggrieved person compensation the amount of which may not exceed two hundred and fifty rupees, but if the offence is one punishable under Section 428 or Section 429 of the Penal Code (Act XLV of 1860), as inforce in Azad Kashmir, the amount of compensation may exceed two hundred and fifty rupees but not five hundred rupees.
+Power_of Conciliation Courts to award compensation.

+(1) Save as otherwise provided in this Act, a Conciliation Court shall have no power to pass a sentence of imprisonment or fine, but if it holds a person guilty of an offence specified in the Schedule, it may order the accused to pay to the aggrieved person compensation the amount of which may not exceed two hundred and fifty rupees but if the offence is one punishable under Section 428 or Section 429 of the Penal Code (Act XLV of 1860) as in force in Azad Kashmir the amount of compensation may exceed two hundred and fifty rupees but not five hundred rupees.

-(2) In a case relating to a matter falling under Section B of Part I of the Schedule or under Section B of Part II thereof, the Conciliation Court shall have the power to order payment of money upto the amount specified therein in respect of such matter or delivery of property to the person entitled thereto.
+(2) In a case relating to a matter falling under Section B of Part I of the Schedule or under section B of Part II thereof, the Conciliation Court shall have the power to order payment of money up to the amount specified therein in respect of such matter or delivery of property to the person entitled thereto.

-Finality of the decisions of Conciliation Courts:- (1) Wherein a case referred to conciliation under this Act the decision of the Conciliation Court is unanimous, or, if the case fails under Part I of the Schedule, the decision is by a majority of four to one, the decision shall be binding on the parts and shall be enforceable in accordance with the provision of this Act.
+Finality of the decisions of Conciliation Courts.- (1) Where in a case referred to conciliation under this Act the decision of the Conciliation Court is unanimous, or, if the case falls under Part I of the Schedule, the decision is by a majority of four to one, the decision shall be binding on the parties and shall be enforceable in accordance with the provision of this Act.